luminlabsdev/framework/docs/api/index.md

 ### Signal

-Creates a new signal that is then given a reference in the signals table.
-Create a new anonymous signal by leaving the name blank.
+Creates/reference a signal of the given name, create a new anonymous signal by leaving the name blank.

 **Parameters**